...

 You will see many more voice actors proudly representing their races, ethnicities, religions, abilities, genders, and sexual orientations in hopes that this can make it easier to find the authentic voice representation you need.

 I also love this quote from a fellow voice actor Matthew Parham, Director of Operations at the National Association of Voice Actors (NAVA), who said “The first thing you see may be the last thing someone thinks of themselves.”
-It’s been refreshing to hear more creatives ask for voice actors to bring their own personalities and real selves to scripts and that gives so many more of us the freedom to bring our personal truths to the mic.
+It’s been refreshing to hear more creatives ask for voice actors to bring their own personalities and real selves to scripts while exploring best practices for authentic casting.
+That gives so many more voice actors the freedom to bring our personal truths to the mic.

 It just takes awareness, intention, and a little bit of extra effort to work together and commit to diversity in voiceover.
 Projects like Stand for Sonic Diversity are a perfect example of what that can look like!
-This thoughtful campaign has directly impacted my career for the better and features some exceptional VO peers in their launch video.
+This thoughtful campaign has directly impacted my career for the better and features some exceptional VO peers in their launch video advocating for diversity in voiceover.

 I’m also a proud member of Blue Wave Voiceover, a collective of freelance professional political voiceover actors who look and sound like America today.
 This is another brilliant initiative made by voice actors to encourage inclusive casting and authentic representation.